schwarzbox/Fct/README.md

 map - call a given function to each element in the given table.

 mapr - call a given function to each element in the given table recursevly.

-mapx - apply a function to each element in the given table.

-exem - call every function in the table.

 filter - filter table by given function.